BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-AWS-Standards.md

     - Bobby's Public IP address
     - Public IP address of the dev team
     - The "SG-EC2-PROD" SG used by the EC2 resources that will be access this database

+- Similar to the above, we should create 2 SGs for Sandbox which is also IP restricted.

+## DNS / Route53 Setup

+### 1. All client DNS records should be managed on AWS Route53 DNS system, especially if we are hosting a website under their root domain.
+- Route53 **must** be used if plan to route traffic to a root domain through a load balancer using HTTPS. (ie. if we wanted to host the website for https://bluelabellabs.com on AWS behind a load balancer)
+- DNS records must be migrated from the DNS nameserver to Route53 using the export/import functionality on both the source domain host and Amazon Route53.